TypeScriptToLua/TypeScriptToLua.github.io/docs/external-lua-code.md

 ### [A project with Lua sources](https://github.com/TypeScriptToLua/TypeScriptToLua/tree/master/test/transpile/module-resolution/project-with-lua-sources)

-This project includes lua source files as part of the project sources (not in node_modules).
-To use this Lua you also have to provide .d.ts files with the same name and location containing the TyepScript declarations for the contents of the Lua file.
+This project includes Lua files as part of the project's source files.
+To use the Lua from the files you have to provide declaration files with a matching name and location for each file.
+For examples `some_dir/library.lua` & `some_dir/library.d.ts`.
+The declaration files contain the TypeScript declarations of the corresponding Lua file.
 Both Lua and .d.ts files should be checked into your repository!

-This project contains two lua source files:
+This project contains two Lua source files:

-- `luafile.lua`: Some lua right next to the .ts files using it.
+- `luafile.lua`: Some Lua right next to the .ts files using it.
-- `lua_sources/otherluaFile.lua`: Lua in a separate `lua_sources` directory, in case you want to group all your Lua into one directory.
+- `lua_sources/otherluaFile.lua`: Lua in a separate `lua_sources` directory, in case you want to group all your Lua files into one directory.